Home » Repayment » Loan Servicers » Help! My Federal Loan Servicer Won’t Do Its Job

 Notably, the CFPB filed a massive lawsuit against federal student loan servicer Navient for failing to assist borrowers properly.
 This lawsuit could not have happened without borrowers coming forward to share their experiences and issues.

 Borrowers can submit a complaint to the CFPB here.
-Additionally, this site has previously published a guide to filing a CFPB complaint.
+Additionally, we have previously published a guide to filing a CFPB complaint.

 Contacting Elected Officials and Members of Congress